Topics Map > Human Resource System (HRS) > Payroll > PY Learning Path

 "06" = CA DE-4: Employee files a CA DE-4, see California tax section below for more instructions.

 "07" = Wisconsin Non-Resident working outside of WI.
-If the employee identifies on the Supplemental Form W-4 that they are working out of state, set them to NTT/NTG tax status and select this code.
+If the employee identifies on the Supplemental Form W-4 that they are working out of state or submits another state's W4 form

 10. To save the W-4 record for the new employee, click Save, located at the bottom of the screen.